smikhalevski/doubter/README.md

 // ⮕ 10

 shape.parse(3);
-// ❌ Error
+// ❌ ValidationError: kaputs at /
 ```

-A check callback receives an input value and returns an issue or an array of issues if the value isn't valid.
-If value
+A check callback receives an input value and returns an issue or an array of issues if the value is invalid.
+If value is
-is valid, a check callback must return `null` or `undefined`.
+valid, a check callback must return `null` or `undefined`.

 Most shapes have a set of built-in checks.
 The check we've just implemented is called `gt` (greater than):